University at Buffalo: Football

-The University at Buffalo football team plays their home games at the 31,000+ capacity University at Buffalo Stadium.
+The university football team plays their home games at the 31,000+ capacity University at Buffalo Stadium.
 In 1958, the football team won the Lambert Cup, emblematic of supremacy in Eastern U.S. small-college football.
 That led to the team's first bowl invitation, to the Tangerine Bowl in Orlando, Florida, against Florida State University.
 But the Bulls would be allowed to participate only if backup defensive end Mike Wilson and starting halfback Willie Evans, who were black, did not play.
 The team stood behind the two, and refused the bowl offer.
 Buffalo did not receive another bowl invitation until the 2008 season when they won the MAC championship against previously undefeated Ball State.

 Several UB football stars from the 1950s and early 1960s went on to play professional football, including quarterback John Stofa with the American Football League's Miami Dolphins and Cincinnati Bengals, and defensive lineman Gerry Philbin with the AFL's New York Jets.
 Philbin is a member of the AFL Hall of Fame and the All-time All-AFL Team.
 Philbin and UB's Willie Ross were the first two UB graduates to play on professional football championship teams in the United States: Ross with the 1964 AFL Champion Buffalo Bills; and Philbin with the 1968 AFL Champion New York Jets, who also won that season's AFL-NFL World Championship Game (Super Bowl III).
 James Starks was on the Green Bay Packers Super Bowl XLV champions as a rookie.
 Ramon Guzman played on the 2009 Grey Cup champion Montreal Alouettes.